fuzzthink/gitstats/README.md

 /**
 Rules:
-1st line must define `ignore` -- the file paths ignore regex.
+1st line must define `ignore` -- file paths ignore regex (only for files count, not LOC count).
 2nd line if provided, must define the `commit_begin` string.
 3rd line if provided, must define `commit_delta` -- array of commit timestamp and line count delta pairs.
   The pair is separated by a comma and pairs are separated by a '|'.